kazurayam/Asciidoc_to_README_in_Markdown/README.md

 So, what if you have 2 files `README.adoc` and `README.md` together in the repository’s root, which file will be rendered when you visit the top page? --- I examined and found out that `README.adoc` wins, `README.md` won’t be surfaced.
 If I make a `README.adoc` file to generate `README.md`, yes, it works.
 But GitHub won’t choose the `README.md`.
 It will choose the `README.adoc`.
 I do not like this to happen.
 How can I overcome this problem?

-Name your Asciidoc document as `README_.adoc` with a meaningless underbar character appended.
-The `readmeconv.sh` script can convert the `README_.adoc` file into `README.md`, and GitHub will happily surface the generated `README.md` to us.
-The problem solved.
+**You should name your Asciidoc document as `README_.adoc`** with a meaningless underbar character appended.
+The `readmeconv.sh` script can convert the `README_.adoc` file into `README.md`.
+GitHub will not choose `README_.adoc` as the repositories README; it will find `README.md` and happily surface it to us.

+## Conclusion

+The `include` directive makes it far easier and enjoyable writing documents of software projects.
+With `include`, I do not have to copy the lines of code from the program sources into the README document; I do not have to be worried about forgetting to re-copy&paste after the program sources are updated.
+The workaroud by @chevdoor worked for me.
+It enabled me to author README documents of my GitHub repositories in Asciidoc.